 Let them use calculators in maths tests.
 When they get comfortable with the calculators, try them to do mental calculations slowly.

 Give students individual dry-erase boards to use at their desks.
 With this tool, students can complete one step of a problem at a time, erasing any mistakes they may make.

-Mental support: Encouragement and apprecation for efforts will motivate students to perform further well in next task.
+Mental support: Encouragement and appreciation for efforts will motivate students to perform further well in the next task.
 Students dealing with dyscalculia often feel frustrated or embarrassed when asked to do things — like reciting multiplication tables — that are difficult for them, especially during class or when other students are present.
 Talk to them about it.
-Encourage them to particiate in other curricular activities.
+Encourage them to participate in other curricular activities.
 Don’t scold them on getting low marks, instead try to identify their specific strengths and encourage them to follow it.

 Allow them to use calculators for the questions they are troubling with.
-If the problem with same question arises several times, Lend a hand by breaking solution into chunks for the child, or by doing a few problems together so he gets a sense of the required steps.
+If the problem with the same question arises several times, Lend a hand by breaking solution into chunks for the child, or by doing a few problems together so he gets a sense of the required steps.

 Visual presentation: Students must be provided with as much visual presentation of the topic as possible.
-Our memory can retain charts and diagrams way longer than paragraph.
+Our memory can retain charts and diagrams way longer than paragraphs.
 Help students analyze and jot down important points represented by it.

 Dyscalculia treatment at Home

-Parents didn’t have to teach maths specifically but can make an environment that effectively build strong math skills.
+Parents didn’t have to teach maths specifically but can make an environment that effectively builds strong math skills.
 Trying different types of support can help you and your child find the right tools for his needs

-Introduce maths in day to day tasks: Try to teach maths with real life applications.
+Introduce math in day to day tasks: Try to teach math with real-life applications.
 Ask him/her — How many cars are parked?
-How many spoons of sugar you want in your tea?
+How many spoons of sugar do you want in your tea?
 How many sides and corners does a kite have?

-Encourage extra curricular activities: Studying is important but so does the other activities.
+Encourage extracurricular activities: Studying is important but so does the other activities.
 Identify areas of the child in which he/she really good at.
 If possible, sign up for the classes that they wish for.
-Extra curricular activities like dancing, singing and basketball will loosen up their stress and help them relax.
+Extracurricular activities like dancing, singing, and basketball will loosen up their stress and help them relax.

 Students, most likely will hesitant to talk about it.
 Politely tell the right way to do the questions.
-Do couple of maths related questions together daily.
-Explain solutions clearly and in step wise manner.
+Do a couple of math-related questions together daily.
+Explain solutions clearly and in a stepwise manner.
 Whenever calculation gets more complex than addition or subtraction, allow the child to use calculators to make basic steps quicker and more accessible.

 Self tips to cope up with the dyscalculia

-Do yoga and meditation: Everyone is aware of the yoga’s potential to our physical and mental health.
+Do yoga and meditation: Everyone is aware of yoga’s potential to our physical and mental health.
 Yoga is a very effective stress reduction and relaxation tool.
 Yoga practice draws attention towards breathing, which produces a meditative and soothing state of mind.
 Practicing yoga every day for about 20 minutes can seriously improve your brain capabilities.